 RAM: I’ll always call it the mind of a computer because I have no other word to explain it.
 The main purpose of RAM is to load temporary data from the storage component and pass it to a CPU.

-Storage: There are two well-known types of storage in a computer these days that include HDD and SSD.
+Storage: There are two well-known types of storage in a computer these days which include HDD and SSD.
 The main purpose of the storage component in a computer is to save all your data that can be of any type.

 PSU: The power supply is responsible for distributing power among all the hardware components inside a computer in an organized and well-mannered way.